16 July 2021

 This device is a little too smart.
 FOREO UFO Smart Mask Device is powered by its accompanying smart phone app, so I found myself fumbling with my smartphone while my hands were wet from washing my face before and attaching the face mask.
 However, it is a minor inconvenience.
 As with all LED light devices, results are not instant.
 You’ll need consistent use to see results in a few weeks.

 LED light therapy is a safe and effective therapy for acne, skin rejuvenation and reducing inflammation.
 The benefits and results of your LED light therapy will depend on the wavelength and intensity of light emitted from the device.
 You can get LED light therapy in clinics and smart gadgets at home.
+Read about my other beauty tech reviews on the blog!

 Do you use a home LED light device?
 Please feel to leave a comment to share your thoughts and experience.